-Over his six-year stint, McKenzie managed the overall operation of the track & field program and turned the Firebirds into a force in the NCAA Division II east region and a powerhouse in the East Coast Conference (ECC).
+Over his six-year stint at UDC, McKenzie managed the overall operation of the track & field program and turned the Firebirds into a force in the NCAA Division II East Region and a powerhouse in the East Coast Conference (ECC).

 During his time with UDC, McKenzie was twice named the ECC Indoor Coach of the Year (2013, 2014) and coached his athletes to nine NCAA Division II All-America honors.

 It did not take long for McKenzie's teams to achieve national success as he guided Shauna-Kay Creary to become the first Firebird All-American in the triple jump (2013) in program history.
 Creary's All-America honor ended a four-year drought for UDC that dated back to 2009.
 McKenzie's teams earned four NCAA All-America honors apiece in 2013 and 2014.